infoatgodreams/GoDreams-Repository/L&D/Cohort Based Courses.md

 	- Maven
 	- Teachfirst?
 		- Check this out, tfi affiliated
+	- Lambda School

 ## Format for CBCs
 - What to teach?
 (Topic) + Whom to teach?
 (Audience) + What pressing problem(s) does your audience have that the course can help address
 - Core components: Student group selectivity + Proof of work
--
-- Whats the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes? (starters recommend 1 hour)
+- What's the ideal length of  CBC? are they better in shorter formats with narrower learning outcomes? (starters recommend 1 hour)
 	- Smaller sized cohorts do better
 	- Since its the same cohort in multiple courses, shorter vs longer?
 	- Are there changes in completion rate proportionate to length?
 	- Are students differentiated into the CBC groups based on an entrance test?
-Are group homogenously created based on skill level etc or heterogenous?
+		- Are group homogenously created based on skill level etc or heterogenous?
 			- Define the target group so its people only a max of 3-4 steps ahead
 				- homogenous is better for unknown people
 				- for known people you could change this
-- Lambda School
 -